 * Histology or mole testing – It is our policy that ALL moles are sent for testing for ultimate peace of mind.
 This involves the mole that is removed is sent to another laboratory where it is examined by a doctor to ensure all the layers of the skin are normal.
 Very occasionally even moles that look fine after removal can be found to have abnormalities lower down.
 This microscopic histopathology testing is the only 100% guarantee the mole is normal.

 ** Doctor consultations are purely for the moles’ patients request to have assessed for removal and do not constitute a full body mole check.
 This is available as a separate service for a top-to-toe review of your skin and identification of any worrying lesions.

 Prices listed are a guide to the costs and the exact price can only be determined once the doctor has examined the mole and advice given as to the best way of removal.
 Larger and more complex moles are likely to incur a higher fee.

 Our team not only uses the best and latest mole removal procedures but our aftercare protocol ensures quick healing and minimal scarring.

-As part of our aftercare we recommend the use of Kelo-cote UV silicon scar gel that is clinically proven to reduce scarring and protects the healing wound from sunlight.
+As part of our aftercare, we recommend the use of Kelo-cote UV silicone scar gel that is clinically proven to reduce scarring and protects the healing wound from sunlight.